DaveLawes/web-crawler-in-go/README.md

 * The crawler should be limited to one domain
 * The crawler should not follow external links
-* The crawler should print a simple site amp
+* The crawler should print a simple site map

 ## User Stories